 1968: “Bye Bye Braverman” an American comedy directed and produced by Sidney Lumet, starring George Segal and Joseph Wiseman, with music by Peter Matz and filmed cinematographer Boris Kaufman was released in the United States today.

-1969(3rd of Adar, 5729): Two were killed and twenty more wounded in a terrorist bombing attack at Jerusalem supermarket.
+1969(3rd of Adar, 5729): Two were killed and twenty more wounded in a terrorist bombing attack at a Jerusalem supermarket.

-1969(3rd of Adar, 5729): Itzik Manger (איציק מאַנגער) passed away.
+1969(3rd of Adar, 5729): Sixty-seven year Itzik Manger (איציק מאַנגער) passed away.
 Born in what is now the Ukraine in 1901, Manger lived in various European cities as he wrote plays and poems in Yiddish.
 Towards the end of his life, he made Aliyah and lived in Tel Aviv.
 Itzik's Midrash and Songs of the Megillah were two of his more famous works, both of which drew upon Biblical themes.

 1970: A Swissair plane bound from Zurich to Tel Aviv explodes and crashes shortly after takeoff; all 47 people aboard are killed.